Intex Challenger K2 Review

 Though this kayak isn't our first choice for an eight-hour paddle upriver, it's pretty comfortable for short excursions.
 Riding low in the water with short sides makes it a snap to get in and out of.
-Because the sides aren't as thick as some of the competition, and don't encroach so far into the sitting space the Challenger feels like a wider boat than it is.
-The seats are inflatable and velcro and buckle to the boat, allowing you to find a more comfortable position specific to your needs.
-The paddles included with the Intex are also quite lightweight, which is always a bonus.
-They also have slightly squishy grips, which makes them a bit more comfortable - and different than most other paddles on the market!
-And to top it off there's a handy mesh covering the bow of the boat to store some extra items you may want to bring - just don't plan on them staying dry!
+Because the sides aren't as thick as some of the competition and don't encroach so far into the sitting space, the Challenger feels like a wider boat than it is.
+The seats are inflatable and attach via velcro and buckles, allowing you to find a more comfortable position specific to your needs.
+The included paddles are also quite lightweight, which is always a bonus.
+They have slightly squishy grips, which makes them a bit more comfortable — and different than most other paddles on the market.
+And to top it off, there's some handy mesh covering on the bow of the boat to store some extra items you may want to bring — just don't plan on them staying dry!

-While we appreciate the attachedness of the seats, we felt that the backs are a tad short for our taste.
-This may not be an issue if you're leaning forward to paddle and make good headway, but if you'd rather recline and kick your feet up (maybe on your partner's shoulders if you're the stern passenger), these seats make that more challenging.
-We also found that as the K2 slowly started to deteriorate over the course of the season (details can be found in the Durability section), the ever-bulging sides that continued to grow became a bit of a paddling hinderance.
-But barring these few gripes, we were pretty comfortable spending an hour or two paddling around in the Intex Challenger.
+While we appreciate that the seats attach securely, we felt that the backs were a tad short.
+This may not be an issue if you're leaning forward to paddle and make good headway, but if you'd rather recline and kick your feet up, these seats make that more challenging.
+We also found that as the K2 slowly started to deteriorate (more info below), the ever-bulging sides continued to grow and become a bit of a paddling hindrance.
+But barring these few gripes, we were pretty comfortable spending an hour or two paddling around in this budget boat.

 Ease of Set Up